 Your hospital bag checklist for labor

 - Gum: I know I’m not the only mama that likes to have minty gum for labor.
-It helps with the dry mouth feeling and can also help with nausea.
-I get super nauseous whenever I’m in pain, so this is key for me
+It can help with dry mouth and nausea

 - Essentials oils: There are all kinds of ways to use essential oils for labor!
-I made a special labor blend to use as a massage oil during birth (see what I did and what I used in this highlight) and also brought a roll-on blend meant for nausea
+I made a special blend to use as a massage oil during birth (see what I used in this highlight) and also brought a roll-on blend for nausea

 - Hospital gown: You don’t have to bring this, but some mamas like to bring their own gown instead of using the one provided